vaginessa/dns-wiki/System-Applications-to-Block-Allow.md

-This page should explain and give an short overview which apps are good/bad to block.
-It can be seen as a similar database as the [Xprivacy crowd](https://crowd.xprivacy.eu/) to get an easier decision what is okay to allow and what really don't internet access.
+This page should explain and give an short overview which system-apps are good or bad to block.
+It can be seen as a database like the [Xprivacy crowd](https://crowd.xprivacy.eu/) but only for the system-apps.
+This helps beginners to make an decision what is okay to block.

 Discussion/suggestion can be found [over here](https://github.com/ukanth/afwall/issues/518).